manmay2/PERSONAL/README.md

 ## 🚀 About Me
-Hi, I am Manmay Chakraborty who is currently executing python codes in this repository.
+Hi, I am Manmay Chakraborty who is currently studying in class 12....I am very much excited in coding...